kkrings/pyssub/docs/guide.rst

          --in pyssub_example.out \
          --out pyssub_example.rescue

+   This feature requires the ``sacct`` command to be available, which allows to query the Slurm job database.
+It will query the status of each job listed in `pyssub_example.out`` and save the job name and job ID of each finished job that has failed.

 #.
-Resubmit failed jobs.
+If the jobs have failed because of temporary problems with the computing
+   node for example, you can simply resubmit only the failed jobs:

    .. code-block:: sh

       ssub submit \
-         --in pyssub_example.jobs \
+         --in pyssub_example.json \
          --out pyssub_example.out \
          --rescue pyssub_example.rescue

-The :ref:`advanced_example` page shows how to create the same collection of batch scripts via a Python script.
+The next step is to use a Python script for creating the same collection of batch scripts, which is shown in the :ref:`advanced_example` page.